joshfire/woodman/README.md

 # Woodman

-**Important:** as of end of January 2013, the Woodman library and documentation are not yet complete.
-In particular, the WebSocket appender needs more love and the documentation lacks important details.
+**Important:** as of May 2013, the documentation is not yet complete.

 Woodman is a JavaScript logger utility that follows the architecture, terminology and API (where applicable) of the [log4j v2](http://logging.apache.org/log4j/2.x/) Apache project.
 In particular, Woodman features:
-- a **logger hierarchy** that lets users disable certain log statements while allowing others to print unhindered.
+- a **logger hierarchy** to organize traces and disable log statements based on their module of origin.
-- **trace levels** similar to the `console` object (log, info, warn, error)
+- **trace levels** similar to those exposed by the  `console` object (log, info, warn, error)
-- **appenders** that allow to log requests to multiple destinations at once (the `console` comes in mind, but other destinations such as to a rotating log file or to a remote server using Web sockets are possible).
+- **appenders** that allow to log events to multiple destinations at once (the `console` comes in mind, but other destinations such as to a rotating log file or to a remote server using Web sockets are possible).
 New appenders can easily be created.
 - **layouts** to specify the format and structure (raw string, CSV, JSON, XML, whatever) of the log message sent to an appender.
 New layouts can easily be created.
+- **filters** for more flexibility in the rules that determine which log events are eventually sent to a destination and those who are ignored.

 Woodman also includes a **precompiler** that removes all traces of Woodman from a given JavaScript file.
-This is typically useful to build a version of an app that runs in a production environment where logging is not needed, where bytes are counted or where performances need to be at their best.
+This is typically useful to build a version of an app that runs in a production environment where logging is not needed, where bytes are a scarce resource or where performances need to be at their best.

 Woodman runs in Web browsers and in node.js applications.
 The main distribution exposes a global `woodman` object if `window` is defined, a node.js module if